junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean takes the full second -- and some more -- to take in the reality.

 "Dean, are you okay?
 Are you hurt?
 Do you need healing?"
 Cas asks in a rush, looking into his eyes.
 His hair is ruffled, his eyes are warm, his trench coat is rumpled from kneeling next to Dean, but clean of blood, clean of any sign of torn or stab.
 One of his hands is holding Dean's, the other touching his cheek, patting gently.
 Thin thread of warmth seeps through the skin from where he touches, just like every time he uses the healing power.
+The burning pain on his hands subsides.

 Dean stares at him.
 There he is, his angel, warm, real, alive -- and a full powerful angel again, just as he wished for with all his heart.